-In the first phase, the STLC team understands the feature requirements, mainly what is there to be a tester?
-If necessary, the testing teams can also consult at this point with stakeholders to gain more clarity on the requirements.
-The requirements can be functional/non-functional and the decision to automate testing is also evaluated at this point.
+In the first phase, the STLC team understands the requirements 📃 If necessary, the testing teams may also consult with stakeholders to clarify the requirements.
+The requirements may be functional or non-functional and the decision to automate testing is also evaluated at this point.

-- Entry Criteria: client requirements, acceptance criteria, and intended product architecture to be documented.
+Entry Criteria Requirement Analysis: client requirements, acceptance criteria, and intended product architecture to be documented.

-- Exit Criteria: aim for a requirement traceability matrix (RTM) and decision of automation.
+Exit Criteria Requirement Analysis: aim for a requirement traceability matrix (RTM) and decision of automation.

 Phase 2: Test Planning

-This phase includes a test strategy being implemented and defined in the testing plan.
-Also, the effort and cost of the testing team are estimated at this stage.
-This stage will only commence once the requirement gathering is completed.
+This phase includes implementing and defining a test strategy in the testing plan and estimating the efforts and costs of the testing team.
+This stage commences once requirement gathering is complete.

-- Exit Criteria: have an approval on the test plan ( risks and costs).
+Exit Criteria Test Planning: Testers should have approval on the test plan’s risks and costs.

 Phase 3: Test Case Development

-During this phase, test cases are created.
-Each case defines test inputs (e.g. data), procedures, execution conditions, and anticipated results.
-Test cases should be transparent, efficient, and adaptable.
+During this phase, testers create test cases.
+Each case defines test inputs for data, procedures, execution conditions, and anticipated results 📊 Test cases should be transparent, efficient, and adaptable.
 Once all test cases are created, test coverage should be 100%.
 Any necessary automation scripts are also created during this phase.

-- Entry Criteria: approval of timelines to execute the test plan.
+Entry Criteria Test Case Development: Approval of timelines to execute the test plan.

 Phase 4: Test Environment Setup

 In the fourth phase, a QA/Testing environment is configured and deployed to allow testers to test the feature.
-Once the environments are successfully deployed, smoke testing can be performed to ensure the environment is working with the intended functionality and would also provide confidence in testing the new feature.
+Once the testers deploy the environments, smoke testing may be performed to ensure the environment is working with the intended functionality ✅

-- Entry Criteria: have a system design and project architecture defined.
+Entry Criteria Test Environment Setup: Have a defined system design and project architecture.

-- Exit Criteria: have a working QA/Testing environment set up to run test cases.
+Exit Criteria Test Environment Setup: Have a working QA/Testing environment set up to run test cases.